 The evident swing from Livingston to Moore in "The Night Before Christmas" seems mainly though not exclusively a matter of pronouns.
-In our relatively small samples, some numbers and percentages may be volatile and change with every addition or subtraction to the data set.
+In our relatively small data sets, some numbers and percentages may be volatile and change with every addition or subtraction to the data set.
 But numbers for "heart" and "not" remained pretty stable, which looks encouraging for the explanatory potential of even a smaller database.
-And percentages for the very small Livingston sample will probably be more volatile and therefore unreliable than Moore's.
-Especially with respect to the Livingston corpus, it seems unwise for now to rely on the commonest words for anything but fun and games with respect to Clement C. Moore's authorship of "The Night Before Christmas."
+And percentages for the very small Livingston corpus will probably be more volatile and therefore unreliable than Moore's.
+Especially with respect to the modest number of mostly short poems by Livingston, it seems unwise for now to rely on the commonest words for anything but fun and games with respect to Clement C. Moore's authorship of "The Night Before Christmas."

 You can't escape from subjectivity, and best practice requires qualitative as well as quantitative analysis.